-When another or a third-party creates and funds a SNT for the benefit of a person with special needs, these trusts are referred to as third-party SNT.
-Upon the death of the individual with special needs, these assets are not subject to any reimbursement claims by the government since these assets are not part of the decedent's estate.
-In funding a third-party SNT, the grantors typically use part of their lifetime federal gift tax exclusion to fund the trust because gifts that attempt to use the annual federal gift tax exclusion amount, if done properly, would disqualify or reduce the individual with special needs' benefits and defeat the trust's purpose by effectively making a direct distribution of funds to the beneficiary.
-These trusts may also be funded with life insurance proceeds from designating the trust as a beneficiary or by designating the trust as a devisee of a last will and testament.
+When another individual or a third party creates and funds a SNT for the benefit of a person with special needs, these trusts are referred to as third party SNTs.
+Upon the death of the individual with special needs, the assets held in a third party SNT are not subject to any reimbursement claims by the government since the assets are not part of the decedent's estate-either at death or during his or her life.
+In funding a third party SNT, the grantors typically use part of their lifetime federal gift tax exclusion to fund the trust because gifts that attempt to use the annual federal gift tax exclusion amount, if done properly, would disqualify or reduce benefits and defeat the trust's purpose with a deemed distribution of funds to the beneficiary.
+These trusts may also be funded with life insurance proceeds by designating the trust as a beneficiary or by naming the trust as a devisee of a last will and testament.

 In creating a SNT, key persons are needed to help accomplish the task of caring for the individual with special needs.
 The primary key person is the trustee of the trust.
-A trustee holds the legal title to the trust's property and holds the responsibility to administer the trust's property, according to the trust's terms, for the utmost benefit of the trust's beneficiary.
+A trustee holds the legal title to the trust's property and is tasked with the responsibility to administer the trust's property, according to the trust's terms, for the utmost benefit of the trust's beneficiary.
 The person or entity selected to perform this critical role for the SNT's success should be honest, caring, and wise.
-For the SNT to work properly, the trustee must be given discretion in making distributions for the beneficiary; therefore, a keen knowledge of what is and what is not permissible is crucial to avoid placing the beneficiary with special needs' benefits or eligibility in jeopardy.
+For the SNT to work properly, the trustee must be given discretion in making distributions for the beneficiary; therefore, a keen knowledge of what is and what is not permissible is crucial to avoid placing the beneficiary's benefits or eligibility in jeopardy.

 Another key person for the trust may be the trust protector.
 Although not required, the trust may provide a provision for a trust protector, which adds an additional layer of protection for the SNT against unforeseen changes in the law, political environment, or circumstances that occur after the irrevocable trust's adoption.
-A trust protector may be given powers to remove or replace the trustee, change the trust's situs, determine disputes that arise, terminate the trust, or the ability to amend or modify trust provisions, just to name a few.
+A trust protector may be given powers to remove or replace the trustee, change the trust's situs, determine disputes that arise, terminate the trust, or amend or modify trust provisions, just to name a few.
 The trust protector ideally should not be a relative, subordinate, or beneficiary, but rather a trusted advisor familiar with the beneficiary with special needs and with sharp business acumen to act as a resource and guide at critical times that come in administering a trust that will continue to exist for many years in the future.

 Further, the language contained in the SNT is particularly important for the document to effectively function.
 Language drafted principally to address the programs the individual with special needs is seeking to receive is often best.
 Although federal benefits enjoy relative uniformity in their implementation across the United States, each state has its own nuances regarding their own public benefit qualification, eligibility requirements, and reimbursement claims procedures.
-Language in the trust that grants mandatory distributions to the beneficiary may reduce or disqualify the individual with special needs' benefits outright.
-As discussed above, even a right of withdrawal or "Crummey power" used to create a present interest gift may have the same effect.
+Language in the trust that grants mandatory distributions to the beneficiary with special needs may reduce his or her benefits or may outright disqualify him or her from the program.
+A right of withdrawal or "Crummey power" used to create a present interest gift may have the same effect.
 Additionally, defining or outlining payments that may be made that do not correspond with the authorized and permissible expenditures for the benefit program may also create problems for the person with special needs.